jacopofar/pgosm-flex-frontend-navigation/README.md

 # Third step:

 Use `build_frontend.sh` to build the frontend and start a server, visiting the page the necessary JSON files will be loaded into a `Graphology` instance, and the shortest path will be calculated.
-In the console you get a geoJSON and cna be validated
+In the console you get a geoJSON that can be loaded in QGIS or [geojson.io](https://geojson.io).